 A Million Minutes ceased activities in May 2014.
 This site will remain online as an archive of the project until May 2020.

-A Million Minutes was a two-year programme of commissioned arts projects, activities, and public works in Archway and Finsbury Park in North London.
+A Million Minutes was a two-year programme of commissioned public artworks in Archway and Finsbury Park in North London.
 The project was initiated by Islington Council during times of austerity, and produced by AIR, a Central Saint Martins research studio which had been committed to local practice in the area for five years previously.
 A Million Minutes provided the opportunity for a heterogeneous group of practitioners to examine the public process, as well as to activate meaningful creative dialogue with a wide spectrum of local participants.

 There were times when the minutes went too fast and others when they dragged by, however within those minutes there were many transformative moments.
 This website brings together the multiple voices to describe both the outcomes and the processes involved in creating these extraordinary moments and works.